Unity Pro Feature Image

 Who is Unity Personal for?

-Because it offers the same level of features as Unity Plus and Unity Pro, if you’re eligible to use Unity Personal (and you probably are) then that’s what you should use.
+Because it offers the same level of features as Unity Pro, if you’re eligible to use Unity Personal (and you probably are) then that’s what you should use.

 In fact, even if you’ve already released a game, and even if you’re earning good money with Unity, the free Personal version might still be all you ever need to use.

-So should you ever consider buying Unity Plus or Unity Pro?
+So should you ever consider buying Unity Pro?

-In my opinion, everyone that can use Unity Personal should use it, and the only time you should consider purchasing Unity Plus or Unity Pro is when you’re getting closer to the release of your game, which is when you might typically want or need some of the additional features that a paid plan can offer, or because you’re not able to use Unity Personal anymore, because you’re making too much money.
+In my opinion, everyone who can use Unity Personal should use it, and the only time you should consider purchasing Unity Pro is when you’re getting closer to the release of your game (which is when you might typically want or need some of the additional features that a paid plan can offer), because you need to develop your game for a closed platform (more on that later) or because you’re not able to use Unity Personal anymore, typically because you’re making too much money.

 What is Unity Plus?

-Unity Plus is Unity’s mid-tier subscription option and, for many developers, has historically been a sweet spot between the free Unity Personal plan and the top-tier Unity Pro subscription.
+Until September 2023, Unity Plus was Unity’s mid-tier subscription option and, for many developers, had historically been a sweet spot between the free Unity Personal plan and the top-tier Unity Pro subscription.

-At the time of writing, Unity Plus costs $40 per month, with a commitment period of one year, or you can pay annually, up-front, for a price of $399, the equivalent of around $33 per month.
+Unity Plus used to cost $40 per month, with a commitment period of one year, or you had the option of paying annually, up-front, for a price of $399, the equivalent of around $33 per month.

 What do you get with Unity Plus?